RBQ certification: a legal requirement and a quality guarantee for the installation of your wall-mounted heat pump in Quebec

 -

-Click “Consult the license holder registry.”
+Click on “Consult the license holders register.”

 -